Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 fragrance and memory

-Studies linking scent to autobiographical memory
+Studies showing a strong link between scent and autobiographical memory

 Practical implications for relaxation and stress relief